 Project Appraisal is an Investment Economics sub module.
-Therefore, to obtain the content of this module, students have to be equipped with the primary and major knowledge: (i) the fundamental modules as advanced mathematics, Econometrics, research methodology, (ii) the fundamental economic modules as Macroeconomics, Microeconomics, Political Economics, (iii) major modules as Investment Economics, Investment Project Designing.
+To obtain the content of this module, students are required to be equipped with the primary and major knowledge: (i) the fundamental modules as advanced mathematics, Econometrics, research methodology, (ii) the fundamental economic modules as Macroeconomics, Microeconomics, Political Economics, (iii) major modules as Investment Economics, Investment Project Designing.

-COURSE DESCRIPTION
+COURSE DESCRIPTION:

 This is one of the professional modules of Investment Economics Major.
-Appraisal Module is tasked to equip students studying Investment Economics Major and others majors of National Economics University with knowledge of Project Appraisal.
-In the condition of limited resources, Project Appraisal leads to correct divisions, prioritizes and chooses the potential and feasible projects which give back highly efficient.
+Project Appraisal Module aimed to equip students, who studying Investment Economics and others majors at the National Economics University knowledge of Project Appraisal.
+In the condition of limited resources, Project Appraisal help to classify, prioritizes and estimate the potential and feasible projects with highly efficient.
 This module helps student thoroughly understand the most fundamental points in Project Appraisal such as: conception, subjects of appraising, role of project appraising, the factors affecting to project appraising.
-It also helps students to be aware of organizing project appraising, progress to appraise project inchmeal, substance of project appraising and applying methods.
-Through using the knowledge collected from this module, student can apply to appraise investment projects in reality.
+It also helps students to be aware of organizing project appraising, progress to appraise project inchmeal, nature of project appraising and applying methods.
+Through using the knowledge archived from this module, student can apply to appraise investment projects in real world.

 COURSE OBJECTIVES

-Project Appraisal Module is attached to the objective to equip the knowledge and skills to learners.
+Project Appraisal Module objective is to provide knowledge and skills to learners.
 This module gives students the correct and profound awareness of investment projects appraisal.
-Students can apply knowledge in accessing and implementing the investment project appraising in the different sectors in specific conditions.
+Students can apply knowledge in approaching and implementing the investment project appraising in the different sectors in specific conditions.

 COURSE CONTENT

-ENTATIVE SCHEDULE
+TENTATIVE SCHEDULE